 The primary purpose of note-taking should not be for storing ideas, but for developing them.
 When we take notes, we should ask: “In what context do I want to see this note again?”

-A corollary is that notes can go anywhere you want, they just have to surface where you want them to.
+A corollary for the above is that notes can go anywhere you want, they just have to surface where you want them to.
 This is a crucial shift in mindset.
-We need to be extremely purposeful with our note-taking.
+We need to be purposeful with our note-taking.
 Write down things that matter, refine them, file them for resurfacing later.

 How do we do all these in Org-mode?
 This is where Org-roam comes in.